johadi/employee-category/README.md

 based on the sales volumes he/she made and the commission rate assign to that job.

 # How to run the program
-To run the program, follow the following steps:
+To run the program, use the following steps:

 1. `npm install` to install the project dependencies specified in the project's package.json.
 2. `npm run start` to get the application running.